Welcome to my website!

 I am a senior lecturer at the Centre for Positive Psychology within the University of Melbourne's Graduate School of Education.
 I was originally trained in social, personality, and developmental psychology.
 I received a BA in Psychology from Arizona State University, with minors in Spanish and Communication.
 I earned a Masters and PhD in social/ personality psychology from the University of California, Riverside, with additional postdoctoral training at the University of Pennsylvania.

 My research addresses the question of who flourishes and why.
-More specifically, my research focuses on several related areas: (a) understanding and measuring healthy functioning, (b) evaluating sophisticated theories of psychosocial processes underlying health over time, (c) big data approaches to psychological study, and (d) whole school approaches to wellbeing.
+More specifically, my research focuses on several related areas: (a) understanding and measuring healthy functioning, (b) understanding psychosocial processes that impact health trajectories (c) big data approaches to psychological study, and (d) whole school approaches to wellbeing.
 I incorporate a lifespan perspective, innovative quantitative methods, and interdisciplinary collaboration throughout my research.
 I have published over 70 articles and chapters, and two newly released books.
 For details on my research and projects, see my research page.

 Take a few minutes to learn more about my research, teaching, and other interests through the links at the top of this page.